Prerequisite Requirements: Initial and Initial/Professional Tracks of the Teacher Education Program

 - World Civilization (6 credits)

 Note: Currently, the requirements for the general education core in liberal arts and sciences will have been met as part of successful completion of a baccalaureate degree from the University at Buffalo, with the possible exception of the requirements for natural sciences and language other than English.
-For natural sciences, course work must be in lab-based biology, chemistry, geology, or physics.
-For language other than English, course work must be a college course at the first year, second semester level.
+For natural sciences, course work must be in lab-based biology, chemistry, geology, or physics (not nutrition).
+For language other than English, course work must be at least at the 2nd-semester level (e.g., SPA 102, SPA 104, or higher).